magento/magento2-page-builder/docs/create-basic-content-type/overview.md

 ![Creating Custom Content Types](../images/content-type-overview.png)

-1. **Add configuration**: Create an XML file to setup all the other files that control the appearances and behaviors of your content type.
+1. **Add configuration**: Create an XML file to define your content type and reference the other files that control the appearances and behaviors of your content type.
-2. **Add templates**: Create HTML files that define the appearance of your content types on the Admin stage (preview.html) and the storefront (master.html).
+2. **Add templates**: Create HTML templates that define the appearance of your content types on the Admin stage (preview.html) and the storefront (master.html).
-3. **Add component**: Create a JavaScript file that define the behavior of your content type on the Admin stage (preview.js) and the storefront (master.js).
+3. **Add component**: Create a JavaScript file that defines the behavior of your content type on the Admin stage (preview.js) and the storefront (master.js).
-4. **Add form**: Create a UI component form (XML file) and layout so users can edit your content type.
+4. **Add form**: Create a UI component form and a layout so users can edit your content type within the Page Builder editor.
 5. **Add styles**: Create LESS files to style your content types when rendered in the Admin UI and on the storefront.
 6. **Add frontend widget**: Create a JavaScript file to control the UI behavior (user interactivity) of your content type on the storefront.